Integrity check of downloaded software or firmware files

 Example for PLCnext Engineer by Phoenix Contact

 After downloading the setup file, use a suitable tool (such as 7-Zip) to calculate a SHA256 checksum over the downloaded file.
-If the calculated SHA256 checksum is identical with the checksum published by the provider, the software setup file can be executed, or the firmware can be installed on the controller.
+If the calculated SHA256 checksum is identical with the checksum published by the provider, you can execute the software setup file, or you can install the firmware on the controller.

 Example using 7-Zip on Windows